ochiengraphael/Homework-Website/README.md

 ## Features
 - Responsive navigation bar

-Hero section with welcome message
+-Hero section with welcome message

-About section explaining the purpose of the website
+-About section explaining the purpose of the website

-Structured layout using semantic HTML
+-Structured layout using semantic HTML

-External CSS for styling
+-External CSS for styling

-External JavaScript for interactivity
+-External JavaScript for interactivity

-Persistent storage
+-Persistent storage

 ### Live link:
 ochiengraphael.github.io/Homework-Website